-APSCU’s Hill Day will take place March 3-4, 2015 at the Liaison Capitol Hill in Washington, DC – this year it is taking place adjacent to the APSCU Symposium March 2-3, 2015.
+APSCU’s Hill Day will take place March 15-16, 2016 at the Omni Shoreham Hotel in Washington, DC.
 Whether you have attended several Hill Days or this is your first time, here are some of the most frequently asked questions and answers.

 What is Hill Day?

 Annually, APSCU hosts a Hill Day event in our nation’s capital.
 Hundreds of representatives from our member institutions along with their students, alumni, employer advocates and other third-party partners participate in presentations, followed by visits with their elected officials on Capitol Hill.
 These visits with members of Congress and congressional staff members provide an opportunity to educate them on the role our institutions play within the higher education sector.

 What are the typical Hill Day events and activities?